acorvin/python-kb/README.md

     [PyTorch](https://pytorch.org/): A machine learning library developed by Facebook.
     [Keras](https://keras.io/): A high-level neural networks API that runs on top of TensorFlow, Theano, or CNTK.
     [Theano](http://deeplearning.net/software/theano/): A library for fast numerical computation that can be run on both CPUs and GPUs.

-## Contributing

-If you would like to contribute to this knowledge base, please feel free to submit a pull request with any changes or additions you would like to make.
-Please ensure that any contributions are relevant to Python 3 and provide useful information or resources for programmers using or learning Python 3.